Knife Steels

 Which knife steel is the best?

-That's not a simple question to answer.
+It's not that simple.
 We all have our opinion based on our own experiences and experiences of others which are normally conveyed through personal contact (having a chat) or written (books, article, internet forums etc.).
 The internet is a great source of information, but unfortunately it is also awash with misinformation, part-information, information taken out of context, half truths and a load of b.s.
 A lot of what is out there is simply peoples opinion based on the aforesaid dubious information.

 To answer the question, I'll use a car analogy.
 Which car is the best?

-Not so simple to answer... there are a whole lot of factors to consider.
+Not so simple... there are a whole lot of factors to consider.
 Some of those factors may be important to you but not the the next person.
 Context is also important.
-Best for what?
+Best for knife what?
 What kind of knife is it and what sort of work will it be doing (if any)?
 What is the process used to make the knife?

 Application

-One of the first things to consider is application - what the knife is for.
+One of the first things to consider is application - or, what the knife is for.
 Is it made to work hard chopping down jungle?
 Preparing food in a kitchen?
 Breaking down an animal in the field?
-Peeling an orange while sitting in the sun?
+Used to peel an orange while one sits in the sun?
 To be braggable to friends with some occasional use?
 Or to just look stunning and sit in a display cabinet?
-Does it need to be corrosion resistant because it's used around salt water?
+Will it used around salt water?

 In the world of knife steels, there are steels that are more suited to one application than the other.
-What are you going to do with your car?
+Back to the car analogy; What are you going to do with your car?
 A Formula 1 race car would be without equal on the race track... but not so good to take down to the shops for some milk and bread... and probably wouldn't get more than a mile into an off-road rally like the Dakar.

 Factors

 There are potentially a ka-zillion different factors to consider.
-In the world of knife steel, the three main factors are Toughness, Edge Retention and Corrosion Resistance.
-Toughness would be the ability of a blade to take a beating and not break or chip.
+But in the world of knife steel, there are three main factors; Toughness, Edge Retention and Corrosion Resistance.
+Toughness would be the ability of a blade to take a beating and not break or chip at the edge.
 Edge Retention is the ability for a working blade to hold an edge - how much cutting will it do before it gets blunt.
 There is also relationships between these two factors.
 Example: a very high toughness will help prevent the edge from rolling or chipping during heavy use... so in some circumstances this will result in a seemingly better edge retention.
 This is known as 'edge stability'.
 Corrosion resistance is probably the most straight-forward of these with three main camps; 'Carbon Steel' which will rust if not taken care of, 'Stainless Steel' which is very corrosion resistant (but not completely) and 'High-alloy Steel' which is somewhere between the last two.
-Again, there are relationship between all these factors.
+Again, there is a relationship between all these factors.
 Example: If a Carbon steel blade corrodes, at a micro level, this dulls the cutting edge.
 So poor corrosion resistance in some circumstances could lead to poor edge retention.

 - How hard a steel is to work - a steel that is difficult to work will take longer to make into a knife and thus impacts the end price, not to mention the potential frustration (never a good thing for a handmade product).